 To avoid this, you should focus on SEO title optimization for all of your web pages.

 However, sometimes Google may also change the titles for pages with well-written, concise titles.
 Regardless of what the search query is, the title specified by the webmaster is always static.

-If you’re not satisfied with a title that Google has changed, you can always get it changed.
+Explaining relevance and tailoring results for a user’s query can actually increase the chances of them visiting a web page.
+If you’re not satisfied with a title that Google has changed, you can always get it changed again.
 For this, you can seek help from the Webmasters Help Community.

 Learn Schema to Nail Your Meta Descriptions

 To maximize your CTR, you need to optimize your meta description as well as your title tag.
 Meta descriptions are the snippets that live below your title tag on the SERP, and they can be just as important for convincing readers to click through to your article.
 Take a look at our guide to writing schema and meta tags so you can mark up your pages for the best possible results on the SERP.